n1cklarosa/blog.nicklarosa.net/content/articles/wordpress-error-updating-failed/index.md

 rom there it is usually just a matter of pressing **Save Changes** and you are back in business.
 If this does not fix the issue you may have something a little more serious happening with your server configuration.

 You will occasionally find a notice on the permalink page advising that changes cannot be made as the server does not have write access to a particular file (the .htaccess file).
 In this instance, it might be best to contact your host or web developer.
-If you are still having issues please feel free to contact me [here](https://nicklarosa.net/contact/) or leave a comment below.
+If you are still having issues please feel free to contact me [here](https://nicklarosa.net/contact/).